What is AEPS and Why is it Important for You?

 - Check Amounts Carefully: Before you confirm any transaction, always double-check the amount being withdrawn, deposited, or transferred.

 - Always Get a Receipt: After every transaction, make sure you receive a physical or digital receipt.
-This is your proof that the transaction happened.
+This serves as crucial proof of the transaction.

 - Be Aware of Your Surroundings: When performing a transaction, be mindful of people around you and ensure your privacy.

-- Do Not Share Your Biometrics: Never allow anyone else to use your iris or fingerprint for their transactions.
+- Do Not Share Your Biometrics: Never permit anyone else to use your iris or fingerprint for their transactions.

-What to Do if You Face a Problem
+What to Do if You Encounter an Issue

 If you ever experience an issue with an Iris Scan AEPS transaction, or if you suspect something is wrong: